Cyrix126/contact-manager/README.md

 #### Interactive Mode

-- [ ] menu for managing contacts.
+- [x] menu for managing contacts and books.
-- [ ] presentation of a contacts.
+- [x] presentation of a contacts.

 #### TUI